 What is an Air Pot?

 An air pot promotes this healthy root structure with just what you’d expect: air.
-Plants don’t want their roots to grow above ground, so when a root encounters air, the plant stops its progress in that direction and concentrates its energy in other parts of the soil.
+Plants don’t want their roots to grow above ground, so when a root encounters the air, the plant stops its progress in that direction and concentrates its energy in other parts of the soil.

 There are many different types of air pruning containers on the market, and some gardeners even make DIY air pruning pots, but the basic concept of all of them is letting in airflow on the sides and bottom of the container to stop root growth around the edges and promote it inside the soil.